-Spanning through Colombia, Venezuela, Peru, Ecuador (see Ecuador hikes), Bolivia, Argentina (see Argentina hikes) and Chile (see Chile hikes), the Andes are a vast and long mountain range and have the highest peak outside of Asia, so it boasts one of the most incredible South American features.
+Spanning through Colombia, Venezuela, Peru, Ecuador (see Ecuador hikes), Bolivia, Argentina (see Argentina hikes) and Chile (see Chile hikes), the Andes are a vast and long mountain range and have the highest peak outside of Asia.
+Therefore, it boasts one of the most incredible South American features.

 The Andes have a general width of about 200 km throughout the range.
 Except for the Bolivian flexure where it expands to about 640 km wide.
 The Bolivian flexure, or orocline, is where the Andes bends and changes its orientation for northwest to south.

 The climate of the Andes varies greatly between its different sections.
 This is due to its location, length, altitude, and proximity to the Pacific Ocean.
 Thus, the range can be divided into three climatic subregions: the Tropical Andes, the Wet Andes and the Dry Andes.

-The northern sections of the Andes typically have a warm and rainy climate, therefore being designated the Tropical Andes.
+The northern sections of the Andes typically have a warm and rainy climate.
+Therefore, they are designated the Tropical Andes.
 However, the climatic conditions and temperatures still range drastically depending on altitude.
 There is also a big difference between the external slopes, which face the ocean, and the internal slopes.